 January 08, 2019

-The death rate from cancer in the United States has declined steadily over the past 25 years, according to annual statistics from the American Cancer Society.
+The death rate from cancer in the United States has seen a steady decline in the past 25 years, according to annual statistics from the American Cancer Society (ACS).

 Between 1991 — the peak year for cancer deaths — and 2016, the cancer death rate for men and women combined had fallen 27 percent, according to a study by the American Cancer Society, published Tuesday in CA: A Cancer Journal for Clinicians.
-The decline translates to about 1.5 percent per year and more than 2.6 million deaths avoided over the 25-year period.
+This downswing converts to an estimated 1.5 percent per year and more than 2.6 million deaths avoided over the 25-year study period, according to the ACS.

 The American Cancer Society credits the drop in cancer mortality to steady reductions in smoking and advances in early detection and treatment.
 But the organization notes the trend is not reflected in all populations — the racial gap in cancer deaths is slowly narrowing, but socioeconomic inequalities are widening.